BrunoZell/AskFi.Sdk/docs/sdk.md

 _Observations_ are the only source of information, but there still is a need to semantically transform and combine that information into higher level ideas and abstractions.

 For that, the SDK defined **Queries** (type `AskFi.Sdk.Query`), which are pure functions over a _Perspecive_, which is, broadly speaking, a collection of observations.
+The result of a query can be though of as the appearance of a new idea.

 ### Authentication

+In a networked setting across multiple subjects, observations must be verified for some domains in order to be useful.

+Esentially, it is about relating the virtual representations c. (individual) and x. (body) to their actual counterparts of h. (subject) or p. (object).

+This is called authentication as this verification process typically is based on some form of evidence that messages are indeed reflecting reality to a good enough degree.

 Such an authentication interface is not yet defined in the SDK.
-It is scheduled for a later version when trust requirements get more important.
+It is scheduled to be implemented once Asknet is being built, the collaborative market making network.

 ### Coordination